Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Implementation Details and Setup

 \subsection{Randomized Entangling Ansätze}

 In principle, the introduced \gls{varqec} procedure also allows for generating circuit ansätze from scratch.
 This could, e.g.\ be done by using the distinguishability loss as the reward function of a reinforcement learning agent~\cite{fosel2018reinforcement,olle2024simultaneous}, or encoding it into the fitness function of an evolutionary algorithm~\cite{rubinstein2001evolving,tandeitnik2024evolving}.
 However, for the proof-of-concept considerations of this paper, for simplicity we decided to formulate it as a variational quantum algorithm~\cite{cerezo2021variational} by fixing the structure $U_{\mathrm{enc}}$ and $U_{\mathrm{rec}}$ as a variational quantum circuit and purely training variational parameters which corresponds to rotation angles.
-To still have some flexibility and adaptability of the respective ansätze, we define the \emph{Randomized Entangling Ansatz} (REA).
+To still have some flexibility and adaptability of the respective ansätze, we define the \gls{rea}.
 It is inspired by the simplified two-design ansatz~\cite{cerezo2021cost}, which incorporates single-qubit rotations and two-qubit control gates, but offers more flexibility.

-In \cref{fig:randomized_entangling_ansatz} we show an instance of such an RAG ansatz for the encoding operation.
+In \cref{fig:randomized_entangling_ansatz} we show an instance of such a \gls{rea} ansatz for the encoding operation.
 We note that the same ansatz can also be used for the recovery operations, potentially incorporating the additional recovery register.
 The general outline is defined by a parameterized single-qubit operation $V$ and an optionally also parameterized two-qubit operation $W$.
 Throughout this paper, we default to

 to stay as general as possible.
 However, to adapt to the native gate sets of the systems, we deviate from this in the hardware experiments.
 The details are laid out in the respective sections.
 The construction itself first places single-qubit operations parameterized by $\bm{\theta}$ on each contributing qubit.
 Subsequently, $d$ two-qubit blocks are placed, where control and target are each selected uniformly at random, but disjunct.
 These gates do not necessarily have to be parameterized, but in case they are, we refer to the parameters as $\bm{\lambda}$.
 After each of these blocks, we place two single-qubit operations parametrized by $\bm{\nu}$ on the involved qubits.